Tuesday, February 27, 2024

 13. Any military or police operation outside of one’s home star system means years spent away from home, maybe decades, and all without direct supervision.
 Unimpeachably loyal, highly effective soldiers are at a tremendous premium.
 They are generally promised great rewards and instilled with strong beliefs in the righteousness of their work, and their leaders are loath to risk them, or even send them away from their home ports, except when absolutely necessary.

-14. The worlds of the empire, and many beyond, uphold the sacred rights of hospitium, including the obligation of nobles to provide hospitality to interstellar travelers (who are assumed to be, almost by definition, nobles themselves).
-This is a tremendous, and dangerous, privilege for those commissars and diplomats of the union who have occasion to travel beyond their own borders.
+14. The worlds of the Empire, and many beyond, uphold the sacred rights of hospitium, including the obligation of nobles to provide hospitality to interstellar travelers (who are assumed to be, almost by definition, nobles themselves).
+This is a tremendous, and dangerous, privilege for those commissars and diplomats of the Continuum who have occasion to travel beyond their own borders.

 16. Various parahuman and epihuman clades exist in the Pale—populations who can be traced back to some deliberate, engineered split from the main human line, optimized for various environments (like gravity considerably higher or lower than human standard).
 Such tinkering with the human genome has long been forbidden by the Rule, but long-established clades are not regarded as aberrant.